bgachara/bgachara.github.io/posts/rust_ref.md

 ```

-- Once declared its content can be accessed by utilising path syntax
-- A path is created by chaining any number of nested modules together with the :: operator.
+- Once declared its content can be accessed by utilising path syntax.
+A path is created by chaining any number of nested modules together with the :: operator.

 ```rust